alokdwivedi103/airbnb-clone/README.md

 # Description
 It is a front-end application similar to AirBNB it comprises of different routes such as home,different hotel pages , checkout,payment and many more.
 It has payment methods that include paypal and card more.
-Apart from that i've added different filter for different places such as beaches, resorts and more.
+Apart from that i've added different filter for different places such as beaches, resorts and more that airbnb contains too.

 # Deployed site using Render static site
 deployed project link : [https://airbnb-clone-fggh.onrender.com/](https://airbnb-clone-fggh.onrender.com/)